-Learning to SEE is like growing a plant.
+Learning to SEE is like learning to grow a plant.
 Basically anyone can do it.
 Young, old and where ever you are.

-Or do you find that boring and 'not cool' too?
+Or do you find that boring or 'not cool'?
 Wait till you see the result!

 Or is it that you don't want to learn?
 In that case I can't help you, most of the universe is not for you.
 And you won't get very far with that.

-Learning to grow a plant is also not very difficult.
-Just follow the instructions on the package (or a manual on YouTube or Pinterest) and be very patient.
+Learning to grow a plant is not very difficult.
+Just follow the instructions on the (seed) package (or a manual on YouTube or Pinterest) and be very patient.

 slide: # student-1